epics-modules/opcua/Using-Security.md

 -   X509v3 Subject Alternative Name: `URI:urn:<ioc>@<host>:EPICS:IOC`, `DNS:<host>`
     with `<ioc>` being the IOC name,`<host>` being the hostname (i.e., the result of a `gethostname()` call) of the machine that runs the IOC.
 The URI tag *must* match what the Device Support module sets as its application URI.
-    For server certificates, I have seen the URI not containing a hostname and a numerical `IP Address` tag instead of `DNS`.
+    Alternatively, a numerical `IP Address` tag can be used instead of `DNS`.

-The sources contain an Xca certificate template that can be imported and modified to fit your needs, which will simplify generating new IOC client certificates.
+The source tree contains an Xca certificate template that can be imported and modified to fit your needs, which will simplify generating new IOC client certificates.

 For the IOC, save the certificate in DER or PEM format, the private key as PEM.
 The server may need different formats - refer to the documentation of your server for more details.

+### Certificates and Network / DNS Setup

+The `URI:`, `DNS:` and `IP:` entries in the Subject Alternative Name section require the network and DNS to be set up correctly, otherwise the certificates will not work.

+The IOC uses the `gethostname()` result in the `URI:` entry, which might differ from its DNS host name that has to appear in the `DNS:` entry.
+Depending on your DNS setup, the host names in the `DNS:` entry need to be simple or fully qualified.
+Finding out the right way to set up your certificates may be frustrating and time consuming.

 ### Creating Identity Token Certificates